James Giles (British politician): Education, journalism and political campaigning

 Giles was born and grew up with his mother on a council estate in the London suburb of New Malden.
 In 2008, when attending Burlington Junior School, he founded the student newsletter Burlington Weekly, subsequently expanded to cover extramural news as Weekly Express.

 On enrolling at Coombe Boys' School he launched the Coombe Monthly, which grew into a newspaper with its own website.
 Its Twitter audience included the Kingston and Surbiton MP Ed Davey and a number of the borough councillors.
 In 2014, he edited an issue on fracking, and interviewed the Kingston Council leader Kevin Davis (Conservative) for another issue.
 In the same year, he helped his grandmother, the local ex-deputy postmistress Yvonne Tracey, lead a successful campaign against plans to cut staff at the New Malden post office.
 The Coombe Monthly was later renamed as the Kingston Enquirer.
 In 2018, Giles challenged Davis in a public council meeting about a conflict of interests relating to his family, sparking a minor media scandal.
-He criticised the 2019 attempt by Kingston council's Liberal Democrat administration to limit the influence of residents on council decision-making, which originated in the Local Government Association's report that "a small group of campaigners is greatly overrepresented at meetings".
+In 2019, he criticised what he perceived to be an attempt by Kingston Council’s administration to limit the influence of residents on council decision-making, which originated in the Local Government Association's report that "a small group of campaigners is greatly overrepresented at meetings".

 He studied politics at Royal Holloway, University of London as of 2019.

 Giles was a guest and a host of George Galloway's programme The Mother of All Talk Shows on Radio Sputnik in 2020.
 For 6 weeks in 2021, he co-hosted Galloway's Sputnik: Orbiting the World show on RT UK.